remico/studio-installer/README.md

 - get the tool
 - edit the partitioning scheme and the `.seed` file according to your needs
 - run the tool (use `--help` to see available options)
-- specify the target disk device (_last chance to backup your data_) and press Enter
+- specify the target disk device (_last chance to think of backing up your data_) and press Enter
 - answer some questions depending on your configuration and OS distribution
 - :information_source: during the tool is creating new partitions, popup messages might appear asking you to mount and/or decrypt the newly created volumes.
 Just ignore/close these popups.